To assess powertrain efficiency, you can evaluate and report power and energy for component-level blocks and system-level reference applications.

 xlsSysSummary method to export the analysis to an Excel spreadsheet.

 The script provides engine plant, electric plant, and drivetrain efficiencies.
 Specifically, the script includes the signal energy, and an engine efficiency histogram.

 The script includes the

-sdiSummary method to create SDI power, energy, and efficiency
+sdiSummary method to create Simulation Data Inspector power,

 The system-level power and energy accounting tests that the system satisfies the conservation of energy.
 If the component does not conserve energy, the live script issues warnings.

 The Power Accounting Bus Creator for the plant blocks in the reference applications sort the signals into three power types.

 Power transferred between blocks:

 Power crossing the block boundary, but not transferred:

 Stored energy rate of change: